DataDog/integrations-extras/cybersixgill_actionable_alerts/README.md

 2. To build the package, run the command: `ddev release build cybersixgill_actionable_alerts`
 3. [Install the Datadog Agent][10] on your host.
-4. Once the Agent is installed, run the following command to install the Agent integration: `datadog-agent integration install -t datadog-<INTEGRATION_NAME>==<INTEGRATION_VERSION>`.
+4. Once the Agent is installed, run the following command to install the Agent integration: `datadog-agent integration install -t datadog-Cybersixgill Actionable Alerts==1.0.0`.

 ### Configuration
-1. Email getstarted@cybersixgill.com.
-2. After getting some information about your organization and understanding your needs.
+1. To get Cybersixgill client ID and secret to operate Datadog integration, please reach out to support@cybersixgill.com.
-3. You will receive a welcome email with access to the Cybersixgill developer platform.
+2. You will receive a welcome email with access to the Cybersixgill developer platform.
-4. Within the Cybersixgill developer platform, create the Client ID and Client secret.
+3. Within the Cybersixgill developer platform, create the Client ID and Client secret.
-5. Copy the Client ID and Client secret and paste them into the Configuration.yaml file.
+4. Copy the Client ID and Client secret and paste them into the Configuration.yaml file.
-6. Provide the min collection interval in seconds. `min_collection_interval: 3600`
+5. Provide the min collection interval in seconds. `min_collection_interval: 3600`

 ### Validation
  Verify that [events][12] are generated in your account.